contentful/ui-extensions-sdk/README.md

 The release under the `canary` tag is to be considered unstable and potentially breaking.
 You should not rely on it in production.

+To release alpha version of package follow these steps:

+1. Delete the `canary` branch.
+2. Create a new `canary` branch from `master`.
+3. Create a new branch with your changes from `canary`.
+4. Create a PR that merges into `canary`.

 ### File Structure

 #### `docs`